slamdata/purescript-markdown/README.md

 ## Extensions to Common Markdown

+SlamDown extends Common Markdown in several ways:

+ * **Evaluated code blocks** &mdash; These code blocks are evaluated by the Markdown application and results of the evaluation are inserted into the document.
+ * **Form Elements** &mdash; Form elements may be named, given default values, and embedded into a document.

 ### Code Evaluation

 Fenced code blocks may be evaluated by prefixing them with an exclamation point character (`!`).
 The result of evaluating the code is then inserted into the document at that location.